A succesfully completed 200-level course within the GED Major, ideally in the Politics of the Policy Process series.

-This course is designed to teach students about the most important and controversial data, technologies, and processes currently being used to make decisions in the public sector.
+This course is designed to teach students about the most important and controversial Big Data applications currently being used to make decisions in the public sector.
 The course has a practical and utilitarian component, which is to introduce students to what these applications are.
-It also has an analytical component, which is to learn and apply critical thinking towards such applications using findings from scholarly literature and case studies.
+It also has an analytical component, which is to learn and apply critical thinking towards such applications using findings from scholarly literature and public discussion about real cases.

 On the first component, it will address questions of how the technologies work and why governments use them.
-For example, students will be introduced to the basic working principles of decision support systems, performance measurement, and smart public installations such as lighting and traffic systems.
-These are each different in important ways, and there are different technical and social consequences.
-Students will learn about key technology ‘affordances’ and frameworks to help them know what to highlight and be critical of.
+For example, students will be introduced to the basic working principles of predictive policing, fraud detection, and smart public installations such as lighting and traffic systems.
+These are each different in important ways and there are different technical and social consequences.
+Students will learn about key technology ‘affordances’ and frameworks that can help know what to highlight and be critical of.

 A second component will involve learning about real world cases and the arguments and evidence available from academic research.
-This component will pose questions such as what ethical issues arise from use of the technologies, whether machines will decide all the important matters that affect our lives, and whether there is anything that governments and citizens can do to use technologies to make government better.
-For example, we may review and discuss cases of Google’s failed smart city project in Toronto, or the use of military-grade surveillance systems in domestic policing.
-The global spread of big data technologies will be used as an opportunity to learn to identify both local contextual factors and commonalities across cases.
+This component will pose questions such as what ethical issues arise from use of the technologies, whether robots will decide all the important matters that affect our lives, and whether there is anything that governments and citizens can do to use technologies to make government better.
+For example, we may review and discuss cases of Google’s failed smart city project in Toronto, the Dutch fall-out from the ‘Toeslagenaffaire’, or Rio de Janeiro’s policing of favelas.
+The global spread of big data technologies will be used as an opportunity to learn about a wide variety of countries and cities.

 Students will learn to navigate the complex technical and ethical issues and put forward their own arguments through discussion and debate.
 Together, these skills and knowledge will help students to critically assess these tools and to become more expert both as critical users of technologies and as systems architects.

-Describe examples of different kinds of data-driven applications in public services
+Describe examples of different kinds of Big Data applications in public services

-Debate the public values pros and cons of data-driven decision making in the public sector using real world examples and academic literature
+Debate the public values pros and cons of artificial intelligence in the public sector using real world examples and academic literature

 Carry out a research project that critically evaluates an algorithmic decision-making system from the perspective of protecting and improving public values.